-The Berkeley Outreach Coalition is comprised of several individual organizations, each with their own founding missions.
+The Berkeley Outreach Coalition is comprised of several individuals and organizations, each with their own missions.

 East Bay Community Law Center